In recent years, Lotte has seen a left-handed relief pitcher break out every year.

 Last season, Miyazaki Hayato played for Softbank Hawks, pitching two games with a 0.00 ERA, closer a runs first inning against Lotte on August 5th.
 He also pitched in 31 games for the farm team, with a record of 2 wins, 3 losses, 3 saves and ERA of 2.57.
 In order to win the competition for relief pitcher, Miyazaki is enthusiastic, saying, "I think my greatest weapon is my ability to throw a powerful fastball.
 I hope I can show that I can compete with a fastball."

-I hope that Sakamoto, Suzuki, and Takano will do well, and that other left-handed pitcher will also produce results and show us high-level competition.
+I hope that not only will Sakamoto, Suzuki, and Takano perform well, but that other left-handed pitcher will also deliver results and that we'll see a high level of competition.

 Interview and text by Yuta Iwashita